MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide-v2/ad-forest-recovery-intro.md

 password history in a safe place for as long as the backups are valid, that is, within the tombstone lifetime period or within the deleted object lifetime period if Active Directory Recycle Bin is enabled.
 You can also synchronize the DSRM password with a domain user account in order to make it easier to remember.
-For more information, see [this article](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc754363(v=ws.11)). <!-- fix this link -->
+For more information, see [this article](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc754363(v=ws.11)).
 Synchronizing the DSRM account must be done in advance of the forest recovery, as part of preparation.